winny0074/dev-october.com/public_html/README.md

     # init database
       -first create your database
       - run :
-        $ php artisan october:up     (this will create all needed table in your database with some records)
+        $ php artisan october:up     (this will create all needed table in the database set in database.php file with some records)

 2. virtual host
     We create two domains dev-october.com and prod-october.com